Rise and Expand

 We use this intelligence in life and we just bump! bump! bump!
 That was the first picture I got of life and intelligence.
 We all have a direct line to that infinite intelligence up there and we are using it blindly, wrongly, and against each other.

 I began to examine thinking, and its relationship to what was happening.
 And I saw that whatever was happening had a thought behind it at some time prior, and that the reason I had never before related the two was because of the element of time between the thought and the happening.
 But I did discover that with everything that was happening to me I’d had a thought of it before it happened, and I felt that if I could grab hold of this concept and find a way to use it, I could consciously pre-determine everything that would happen to me!
 Thereafter I took responsibility for everything that was happening to me.
-Looking for it, the initiating thought would come up in mind, and it being conscious, I would then be able to drop it.
+Looking for it, the initiating thought would come up in mind, and being conscious of it I would then be able to drop it.

 I was letting go and undoing the hell I had created.
 By squaring all with love, trying to love rather than trying to be loved, and by taking responsibility for all that was happening to me, finding my subconscious thought and correcting it, I became freer and freer, happier and happier.

 For the first two months I was getting answers to, “What is happiness, intelligence and love?”
 As the answers came, I was gradually being unburdened of my miseries and tensions.
 I felt freed from the subconscious compulsions that I had to work, I had to make money, I had to have girlfriends.
-The feeling that I was now able to determine my destiny, I was now able to control my world, lightened my internal burden so strongly that I felt there was no need for me to have to do anything.
+The feeling that I was now able to determine my destiny, that I was now able to control my world, lightened my internal burden so strongly that I felt there was no need for me to have to do anything.

 * * *